 Professor Lawrence's "cultural meaning test" and exposition of unconscious racism provide excellent starting points for courts to develop legal inquiries that will address the operation of racism and discrimination.
 Appropriately, his test requires scrutiny of a policy decision from a socio-historical perspective.
-In doing so, one can ascertain whether racism or the "complex of historical, sociocultural associations with race" played a role in the decision.
+In doing so, one can ascertain whether racism or the "complex of historical, sociocultural associations with race"168 played a role in the decision.

 However, if a court were to adopt Professor Lawrence's suggestion in Title VII disparate treatment cases, would the assessment of a decision maker's unconscious racism effectuate the goals of Title VII?
 Should the focus of the inquiry remain on the employer's intent-unconscious or conscious?
 Or, should the courts analyze seemingly "race-neutral" facts from the perspective of the employee or applicant?
 Additionally, should the court determine if an employment decision is unlawful based on its consequences-economic, psychological, or emotional-on the employee or applicant?
 Professor Lawrence's propositions, though extremely insightful and influential, do not fully address racial discrimination in the employment context or achieve the objectives of Title VII.
 Accordingly, the following Part encapsulates the work of Professor R.A.
-Lenhardt, cused on the decision maker's intent in formulating the policy.
-Thus, Lawrence demonstrates that impermissible considerations like race are not always conscious or purposeful, but rather unconscious and unknowing.
-See generally Lawrence, supra note 123.
-Consequently, he has developed the "cultural meaning" test which is meant to illuminate whether a decisionmaker's unconscious racism played a role in his or her policy decision.
-Id. at 324.
-As previously explained, in Title VII disparate impact cases, an employer's intent to discriminate plays no role in assessing liability.
-Accordingly, in discussing Lawrence's "cultural meaning" test, I am discerning whether it would be useful in disparate treatment cases where the court focuses on the employer's intent.
+Lenhardt, which extracts from Professor Lawrence's seminal scholarship and the social science work of Erving Goffman.169 Professor Lenhardt maintains that diminishing racial inequality requires courts deciding race discrimination cases to consider the racially stigmatic harm imposed on the affected individual(s) rather than the actor's intent to discriminate.170 In doing so, courts must analyze the contested policy within its proper social context-past, present, and future.171